zzm-zizen/clicent-c-/README.md

-to show your data from sensors which have been put on the legs yo finish zeroing these sensors
+to show your data from sensors which have been put on the legs and finish zeroing these sensors